MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementMobileAppTroubleshootingEvent.md

     - `[ErrorMessage <String>]`: Indicates error message if any during the upload process.
     - `[Status <AppLogUploadState?>]`: AppLogUploadStatus
   - `[ApplicationId <String>]`: Intune application identifier.
+  - `[DeviceId <String>]`: Device identifier created or collected by Intune.
   - `[History <IMicrosoftGraphMobileAppTroubleshootingHistoryItem[]>]`: Intune Mobile Application Troubleshooting History Item
     - `[OccurrenceDateTime <DateTime?>]`: Time when the history item occurred.
     - `[TroubleshootingErrorDetails <IMicrosoftGraphDeviceManagementTroubleshootingErrorDetails>]`: Object containing detailed information about the error and its remediation.
   - `[ManagedDeviceIdentifier <String>]`: Device identifier created or collected by Intune.
   - `[UserId <String>]`: Identifier for the user that tried to enroll the device.

-HISTORY <IMicrosoftGraphMobileAppTroubleshootingHistoryItem\[]>: Intune Mobile Application Troubleshooting History Item
+HISTORY <IMicrosoftGraphMobileAppTroubleshootingHistoryItem[]>: Intune Mobile Application Troubleshooting History Item
   - `[OccurrenceDateTime <DateTime?>]`: Time when the history item occurred.
   - `[TroubleshootingErrorDetails <IMicrosoftGraphDeviceManagementTroubleshootingErrorDetails>]`: Object containing detailed information about the error and its remediation.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.